BekaluEshete/happy-birthday/README.md

 # 🎂 Happy 23rd Birthday, Habtishye! 🎉

-This is a simple and colorful birthday celebration web page made to celebrate the 23rd birthday of **Habtishye** in a joyful and memorable way! 🎈
+This is a simple and colorful birthday celebration web page made to celebrate the 23rd birthday of **Habtish** (myfirnd) in a joyful and memorable way! 🎈

 ## 💖 Features